oracle/oci-grafana-logs/README.md

 ![alt text](https://github.com/oracle/oci-grafana-logs/blob/main/docs/images/dgPolicy.png?raw=true)

-## Note 1

-The OCI Logs plugin does not support the integration with Grafana Cloud at the moment.

 ## Documentation

 Please refer to the [docs folder in this GitHub repository](https://github.com/oracle/oci-grafana-logs/tree/main/docs) for more information on installing and using the OCI Logging data source.